RutvikMangukiya/Docker-Projects/django-nginx-mysql-docker/README.md

 # Prerequisites

-- Before diving into the tutorial, ensure you have Docker and Git installed on your machine.
+- Ensure you have Docker and Git installed on your machine.

-## Docker File and Docker Compose Setup
+# Docker File and Docker Compose Setup
-### Step 1: Clone the Project Repository
+## Step 1: Clone the Project Repository

 - Clone the project from Git Hub.